luisaM735/Money-Conversion/README.md

 ## Programming 2 Class project
     💲 C++
-    💲Converts dollars to coins and vice versa.
+    💲Converts dollars to coins and vice-versa